Effectiveness of interventions to enhance healing of chronic foot ulcers in diabetes: A systematic review | Canada Hyperbarics Skip to main content

 Canadian Relevance

-This study covers diabetic foot ulcers, which is a Health Canada-recognized indication for hyperbaric oxygen therapy.
+This study covers diabetic foot ulcers, which is a Health Canada-recognised indication for hyperbaric oxygen therapy.
 No direct Canadian connection or authors were identified.

 Study Limitations

-The primary limitation identified by the researchers was the overall low quality and insufficient evidence from the underlying randomized controlled trials for most wound healing interventions.
+The primary limitation identified by the researchers was the overall low quality and insufficient evidence from the underlying randomised controlled trials for most wound healing interventions.

 Was this summary helpful?